LinkedInAttic/inject/README.markdown

 # Download Inject
 The latest version of inject is always available via the source repository at [http://www.injectjs.com/download/](http://www.injectjs.com/download/).
 The most recent version is usually at the top, and inside is the required JS and optional HTML files.
 Copy them to your own server.

+As of 0.4.2, you can also get Inject as a [Bower](http://bower.io) package via `bower install inject`.
+Our Bower repository can be found [here](https://github.com/Jakobo/inject-bower).

 # Adding Inject to Your Page
 This walkthrough is assuming you're using a directory called `js` which contains all of your javascript, possibly even this file.
 It also assumes inside of the `js` directory is a `modules` directory which will contain all of your modules.
 Your directory layout might look like the following: